-The precise answer to the question “How long does a cooked roast of beef last?” depends to a large extent on storage conditions — refrigerate roast beef within two hours of cooking.
+How long does cooked beef roast last in the fridge?
+The precise answer to that question depends to a large extent on storage conditions — refrigerate beef roast within two hours of cooking.

-Refrigerate the roast beef in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.
+To maximize the shelf life of cooked beef roast for safety and quality, refrigerate the beef roast in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.

-The freezer time shown is for best quality only — foods kept constantly frozen at 0° F will keep safe indefinitely.
+The freezer time shown is for best quality only — cooked beef roast that has been kept constantly frozen at 0° F will keep safe indefinitely.

 Sources: For details about data sources used for food storage information, please